First Order Logic in AI

 What is First Order Logic in Artificial intelligence?

-• FOL has enough expressiveness to convey natural language statements succinctly.
+2. FOL is expressive enough to represent natural language statements concisely.

 Syntax of First-Order logic: